X'Trapolis 2.0 - modern trains for a modern Melbourne

 They will enable the gradual retirement of our longest-serving Comeng trains on the Craigieburn, Upfield and Frankston lines.

-The new trains are being built right here in regional Victoria, and will include a minimum of 60 per cent local content.
+The new trains are being built right here in regional Victoria and will include a minimum of 60 per cent local content.
 This will support up to 750 local jobs across the supply chain and up to 150 in the local Ballarat area.

-Passenger Benefits
+Passenger benefits

 With new features and innovations, the trains will make travelling more comfortable and improve accessibility for passengers.